crossee/cordova-plugin-sms/README.md

 # cordova-plugin-sms #

-Plugin to operate SMS, send / list / intercept / delete / restore. test.
+Plugin to operate SMS, send / list / intercept / delete / restore.

 ### How to Use? ###